frasolution/siemt3-documents/threats/ssh_extended/5-unwanted_ip_addreses.md

 -   user does not follow or guidelines -> leading to a possibly insecure network -> low to medium suverity
 -   external unwanted thrid party might be trying to access our network -> medium to high priority => these threads should be making considerable noise (alarm an admin) if they happen multiple times especially type 2, since type 1 might just be a user forgetting to use a vpn

+## Data to log
+    - ip => we want to see from where the user logs in
+    - hostname => we wanna see which system they access
+    - username => we wanna see which user does violate policy (possibly check for breach)

+## threshold
+    - yellow : each event
+    - red : 1 per minute